Best Magicians (AND Illusionists!) Ever

 University of California, San Diego

 It takes quite a bit to make it onto The Top 10 Magicians of All Time list.
 Here you will find those individuals who have helped shape the field of magic.
 Some of these magicians have elevated the art form to new levels.
 Some are innovators.
-Some were masters of self-promotion.
+Some are famous.
+Others were masters of self-promotion.
 The fact is though, without any of these performers, magic would have taken a much different trajectory.
 Here is my list of The Top 10 Magicians of All Time:

 10. Harry Kellar